"I'm just starting out as a virtual assistant. What services should I offer?"

 Customer Service Management Support

-What of the above could you start doing today if you had to?
+What of the above could you start doing today?

 Maybe it makes more sense to write blog posts because you keep a journal and have been writing since you were little.